-Performance comparison.
-The Sub-Fund will be managed without reference to its benchmark.
+The Sub-Fund is actively managed without reference or constraints relative to its benchmark.

 Main investment exposure

 Invests, either directly or through derivatives, in Sustainable Securities, comprised of equities, debt securities, government debt and convertible securities.
 The Sub-Fund may also invest in currencies and cash and cash equivalents.
 Issuers of securities may be located in any country, including emerging markets.